gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Got it!"
-Gumption grabbed the circuit board, rolled over, stood up---
+Gumption grabbed the circuit board, rolled over, stood up—

----just in time for a tentacle to club him in the ribs.
+—just in time for a tentacle to club him in the ribs.
 "No!"
 Maddy shouted again
 as the young goat landed in a heap beside her.
 "Gumption!"